-A hospital security officer was unfairly dismissed after lodging a grievance with his employer, which went on to fire him ‘in bad faith’, a tribunal has ruled.
+A hospital security officer was unfairly dismissed after lodging a grievance which his employer said was made in ‘bad faith’, a tribunal has ruled.

 Leeds employment tribunal ruled Mr M Brough’s dismissal was “outside the range of reasonable responses” after his employer failed to properly investigate issues he raised as a workplace dispute escalated into a collective grievance.